Soothsilver/NajdiCestuVen/README.md

 ![](https://nsnbc.neocities.org/ncv/En4.PNG)

 ### Release plan
-I planned to release the full version in December 2020, but now it's obvious the game release will be displayed.
+I planned to release the full version in December 2020, but now it's obvious the game release will be delayed.
 In any case, the game will be available for free.

 ### Contributing
 If you'd like to help with development, send me an email at petrhudecek2010@gmail.com or contact me here on GitHub.
 I'm very interested in people who are willing to help.